AnanthVivekanand/stratum-client/README.md

 # stratum-client
 A NodeJS based stratum client for communication with stratum-capable pool.

+This repository is a modified one of the [arnabk/stratum-client](https://github.com/arnabk/stratum-client) but with the ability to be browserified into a browser environment.
+For more details, see this [section](#browser) and this [PR](https://github.com/arnabk/stratum-client/pull/6)

 ## Installation